"

 Academic skills

-Including reading, writing, and information literacy, support both areas of the course, and you can bring these topics in and present information and lessons on them wherever it makes the most sense.
+Including reading, writing, and information literacy, support both areas of the course.
+You can bring these topics in, and present information and lessons on them, wherever it makes the most sense.

 College success skills are the internal skills, habits, and mindset attributes that support college learning.